firesidefiction/firesidefiction.github.io/about.md

 # Submissions Guidelines

-## Fireside Magazine is currently closed for submissions.
-Our next open submissions period is April 23 to 27, 2018.
+## Fireside Magazine is currently open for submissions.

 We accept short fiction up to 4,000 words.